RizwanNaasir/mtn-momo-api-php/README.md

 ### Api Responses

-All api calls return the PatricPoba\MtnMomo\Http\ApiResponse object which is described below:
+All api calls return the RizwanNasir\MtnMomo\Http\ApiResponse object which is described below:

 ``` bash
 /**